- Are dachshunds easy to train?

-Use treats they can’t resist:
+Use treats they can’t resist

 The treats for your Dachshund’s positive reinforcement training must be things that your dog loves.
 Typically, food treats are good enough to get them motivated, but you may need to try out a few different food treats to know what your pet likes best.

-When choosing food treats, be careful to pick small food items that your dog gets attracted to and that benefits its health as well.
+When choosing food treats, be careful to pick small food items that your dog gets attracted to and that benefit its health as well.
 Also, try to make your dog’s training sessions fun and active so that the pup looks forward to them.

-Eliminate other distractions from the training environment:
+Eliminate other distractions from the training environment

 The clever, manipulative sausage dogs are easily distracted.
 So, when you are newly training a Dachshund, be sure to begin in a close, quiet room where no one is around.
 It is best to choose a space where the dog will not be distracted by a bird sitting outside the window.

 As your pup masters the basic commands, you may cautiously try to move the training sessions outdoors, and over time, at a local park or by the beach.